git-ftp/git-ftp/INSTALL.md

 ### Git for Windows, former msysgit (recommended)

 Install [Git for Windows](https://git-for-windows.github.io/).
-It comes with curl installed, but it doesn't support SFTP by default.
+~~It comes with curl installed, but it doesn't support SFTP by default.
 In order to use SFTP, [download curl](http://curl.haxx.se/download.html) for Windows with SFTP support.
 Win32 2000/XP MSI or Win64 2000/XP x86_64 MSI is recommended.
 If you installed curl, then remove `bin/curl.exe` from your Git for Windows installation directory.
-It will fall back to the newly installed version.
+It will fall back to the newly installed version.~~ Windows 10 comes now preinstalled with the correct cURL version.

 Finally, open the Git Bash which is located in `C:\Program Files (x86)\Git` by default.